Novel Coronavirus (COVID-19)

 working and comply with other safety recommendations.
 Open Texas Checklist for Media Production – State of Texas – Minimum Standard Health Protocols for Media Production.

-- Limit the number of individuals indoors at any time to 75% of the building’s capacity; capacity for production outdoors is subject to the most recent applicable state and local gathering restrictions (10 people) on public or private property.
+- Limit the number of individuals indoors at any time to 50 percent of the building’s capacity; capacity for production outdoors is subject to the most recent applicable state and local gathering restrictions (10 people) on public or private property.
 To the extent feasible, maintain 6 feet spacing between individuals at all times.

 - While filming, no additional visitors, clients, office personnel, or other non-essential personnel associated with the production are allowed.